On The Heart Beat

 To this pen, My Lost Ball represents a watershed moment.
 My big leagues could come on paper if not grasses of big city stadia.

-And it did, travailing from dollar-an-hour proofreading through C-Suite TV production roles, the skinny young body that began the trek is held together with euphemistic electrical tape today, though my #2 pencil continues to erupt with the spirit of youth.
+And it did, traveling from dollar-an-hour proofreading through C-Suite TV production roles, the skinny young body that began the trek is held together with euphemistic electrical tape today.
+However, my #2 pencil continues to erupt with the spirit of youth.

-Ghosting golf, business and even political messaging have fed my lifestyle tapeworm in the interim until an over-the-transom opportunity to ride content shotgun for SportsEdTV as its Editor pumped additional energy into my give-a-hoot meter.
+Ghosting golf, business, and even political messaging had fed my lifestyle tapeworm in the interim until an over-the-transom opportunity to ride content shotgun for SportsEdTV as its Editor pumped additional energy into my give-a-hoot meter.

-To add to the burner, during a recent interview with a renowned golf author, getting the early-stage bio questions out of the way, the author flipped the question and began a dive into my experience.
+To add to the burner, during an interview with a renowned golf author, while getting the get-to-know-you early-stage bio questions out of the way, the author flipped the question and began a deep dive into my experiences, ending with, “Well, why in hell don’t you write your book?”

 That burst came after I’d spun a few of my favorite and usual ESPN birthing stories.

-During the network’s 25th anniversary, I did write an essay for Connecticut Magazine, speaking to the courage of unheralded Connecticut people who were instrumental in seeing ESPN through the OBGYN visits and there the incubator stage.
+During the network’s 25th anniversary, I wrote an essay for Connecticut Magazine, speaking to the courage of unheralded Connecticut people who were instrumental in seeing ESPN through the OBGYN visits and the incubator stage.

 “Why in the hell don’t you write that book?” percolated, bubbling over finally in a call to Bill, asking how he’d feel if I wrote about the unheralded ESPN midwives and accoucheurs.

 “What a great idea.
-How can I help? “was his fast response.
-We are collaborating.
-His introduction to the manuscript is a welcome and full-throated approval.
+How can I help?” was his fast response.
+We collaborated.
+Bill’s eventual introduction to the manuscript is a welcome and full-throated approval.

-Not long after that came a big name publisher lured into an agreement, I think by my teaser that invoked romance, gambling, Bolivian marching powder and other peccadillos along with courage, and risk of ‘SPNauts™ who put their careers at risk to strap on to a rocket ride.
+Then a big-name publisher was lured into an agreement, I think by my teaser, that invoked romance, gambling, Bolivian marching powder, and other peccadillos along with courage and risk of ‘SPNauts™ who put their careers at risk to strap on to an industry rocket ride.

-What I didn’t count on was how my heart has sung and sunk daily as I reached out to those wonderful people who if not close personal friends were teammates.
+What I didn’t count on was how my heart sang and sunk daily as I reached out to those wonderful people who, if not close personal friends, were teammates.